PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 1. Selecting a Predefined Handshape
 `````````````````
 To select a predefined handshape click on the hand icon on the menu bar at the top left.
 A new window will open.
 The predefined handshapes are organized vertically by base handshape and horizontally by modification type.
-For example, if you are searching for 'clawed-F', you can find if in the 'F' row and the 'clawed' column.
+For example, if you are searching for 'clawed-F', you can find if in the 'F' row and the 'clawed' column. (see :ref:`handshape_images`)

 The configuration and hand for which you are selecting the handshape will default to the one that is selected in the 'handshape transcription' window, but it can be changed on the top bar of the predefined handshapes window.
 For example, if you want to select a predefined handshape for
 Configuration 1 of Hand 2, select the option 'Config1 Hand2' and then select the handshape.